-People addicted to opioids come from all walks of life, addiction does not discriminate.
-This means that a person addicted to opioids can look like any other person you run into on the street, at work, or even like your family or friends.
+People addicted to opioids come from all walks of life.
+Opioids do not discriminate.
 Addiction can happen to anyone; it does not discriminate on any level.
 It can be a coworker, teammate, patient, friend, or family member.
 If you think someone you know is misusing opioids, reach out to them right away, use any of the resources on this site for help and guidance if you are unsure of what to do.
 (Resources)

-What causes a person to switch from pills to heroin?
-The biggest reason for a person to switch to heroin is the cost, prescription opioids are difficult to find and when you can find them they are often expensive.
-Heroin is more readily available and often costs less making it more enticing to use.
-Heroin is an opioid just like prescription opioids, meaning it is very addictive.
-It is often seen as a way to avoid going into prescription opioid withdrawal, especially when a person does not have a prescription to get opioids or has little money to buy prescription opioids on the street.
-The biggest difference between heroin and prescription opioids is the added risk of using heroin, as it can be laced with other drugs (like fentanyl) which increases your chance of overdosing.
+What causes a person to switch from pills to heroin and fentanyl?
+The biggest reason for a person to switch is the cost– prescription opioids are difficult to find and are often expensive.
+Heroin often costs less, and fentanyl is cheaper still.
+Heroin and fentanyl are often seen as a way to avoid going into prescription opioid withdrawal, especially when a person does not have a prescription or has little money to buy prescription opioids on the street.
+Heroin and fentanyl are a less safe opioid supply, greatly increasing the risk of overdose.

 Overdosing on opioids is easy.
-Opioids slow your breathing and if you take too much it can cause your breathing to stop.
-If your breathing stops, you can die.
+Opioids slow your breathing and can cause your breath to stop.
 All it can takes is one dose for this to happen and it can be the same exact dose you have taken before.

-If you think someone is overdosing, you can give them naloxone, also known as Narcan, which will help them wake up and breathe and then call 911.
+If you think someone is overdosing, you can administer naloxone, also known as Narcan, and call 911.

 A person’s appearance may change when they are misusing opioids: